SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 1- First variant:

-the patient's CHOICE is NOT to do a SINUS LIFT
+The patient's CHOICE is NOT to undergo SINUS LIFT.

-THE PROCEDURE FOR PLACING AN IMPLANT-SUPPORTED BRIDGE IN MCI IN CASES WHERE VERTICAL AND HORIZONTAL BONE RESORPTION OF THE POSTERIOR WALL MAKES IT IMPOSSIBLE TO PLACE IMPLANTS IN THIS AREA.
+AN IMPLANT-SUPPORTED MCI BRIDGE WHEN THE VERTICAL AND HORIZONTAL BONE RESORPTION OF THE POSTERIOR WALL MAKES IT IMPOSSIBLE TO PLACE IMPLANTS IN THIS AREA.

-BUT THE ANTERIOR RESORPTION IS NOT TOO IMPORTANT AND ALLOWS THE PLACEMENT OF A FIRST BRIDGE IN ANTERIOR MCI ACCORDING TO OUR “GOLD DAMAGE CONTROL” PROTOCOL.
+BUT THE ANTERIOR RESORPTION IS NOT TOO GREAT AND ALLOWS THE PLACEMENT OF A FIRST ANTERIOR MCI BRIDGE ACCORDING TO OUR “GOLD DAMAGE CONTROL” PROTOCOL .

 We recommend placing an MCI All on 6 or All on 8 resilient bridge in the anterior area with premolar or molar extensions at the posterior ends.